seancorfield/next-jdbc/doc/friendly-sql-functions.md

 ## `insert-multi!`

-Given a table name (as a keyword), a vector of column names, and a vector row values, this performs a multi-row insertion into the database:
+Given a table name (as a keyword), a vector of column names, and a vector of row value vectors, this performs a multi-row insertion into the database:

 ```clojure
 (sql/insert-multi! ds :address